 Visit our Job Opportunities page for current openings.
 Select the position, then select “Apply”.
 If this is the first time you are applying using our online job application, you will need to create an account and select a Username and Password.
 After your account has been established, you can build an application by clicking on the "Build Job Application" link.
 This application can be saved and used to apply for more than one job opening.

 To be alerted when new openings are posted, please fill out an Job Interest Card.
 New openings will also be posted on our website.

-Typically, PCFD is on a two-year testing cycle.
-Our next testing process is scheduled to take place in January 2018.
+Our next testing process is scheduled to take place in January 2020.

 - Applicants must first pass a written test.
 The written test is typically a general aptitude test with 100 questions.
 Applicants have two hours to complete the test.
 The exam breakdown includes: